-Our contribution also adds to the literature devoted to the analysis of the consequences of information provision in a variety of economic applications, including job search (Altmann et al. (2018), Belot et al. (2018), Crépon et al. (2018), Darling et al. (2016)), labor supply (Chetty and Saez (2013)), the take-up of social benefits (Currie (2006)), unemployment benefits (Blank and Card (1991), Fontaine and Ketteman (2019)) and training programs (Crépon et al. (2018).
+Our contribution also adds to the literature devoted to the analysis of the consequences of information provision in a variety of economic applications, including job search (Altmann et al. (2018), Belot et al. (2018), Crépon et al. (2018), Darling et al. (2016)), labor supply and taxes (Chetty and Saez (2013), Blaufus et al. (2020), Abeler and Jäger (2015), Kostøl and Myhre (2021)), the take-up of social benefits (Currie (2006), Bhargava and Manoli (2015), Finkelstein and Notowidigdo (2019), unemployment benefits (Blank and Card (1991), Fontaine and Ketteman (2019)), housing allowances (Engström et al. (2015)), retirement savings plans (Dolls et al. (2019)) and training programs (Crépon et al. (2018).
 From this perspective, our paper is the first to provide information about part-time unemployment benefits.
 This allows us to show how information provision can influence the beliefs held by individuals about part-time unemployment insurance rules from its impact on the behavior of unemployed workers.
 We find that the take-up of individuals who benefited from the information increased.
-This confirms the results of the literature which finds that the take-up of most social benefits programs is reduced by the lack of information.
+This confirms the results of the literature which finds that the take-up of most social benefits programs is reduced by the lack of information, especially when rules are complex.
 We find that the lack of information persists over a long horizon (at least 36 months) after the start of our experiment, suggesting that the spread of information about the program among uninformed unemployed workers is very slow.
 To analyze potential spillover effects, we compare the behavior of non-treated individuals registered with employment agencies where half of individuals have been treated with the behavior of individuals registered with employment agencies where nobody has been treated.
 These two types of non-treated individuals behave similarly, meaning that information provision had no spillover effects among unemployed workers.
 This suggests that the information about part-time unemployment benefits did not spread from treated to non-treated individuals registered with the same unemployment agency and that the hike in non-regular employment of treated individuals did not crowd out that of individuals of the control group.
 This result can be compared to that of Crépon et al. (2013) and Gautier et al. (2018) who do find important spillover effects from job placement assistance programs.

 The paper is organized as follows.
 Section 2 presents the part-time unemployment benefits program and the knowledge of unemployment workers about the program.
 Section 3 presents the theoretical framework which allows us to interpret the potential consequences of providing information about the program.
 The experimental design and the data are presented in Section 4.
-The impact of the informational treatment on part-time unemployment, on the unemployment exit rate and on the unemployment insurance payout are discussed in Section 5.
+The impact of the informational treatment on part-time unemployment, on the unemployment exit rate, on the unemployment insurance payout and welfare are discussed in Section 5.
 Section 6 provides concluding comments.